 Directed individual rural and urban field work of San Diego area including the mapping of a small area and its geographic interpretation.
 Prerequisites: Geography 1, 2, and Geology 1A.
+Fall (2).
+(Offered in even-numbered years.)

 141. Economic Geography.

 STORM